willcrichton/rust-book/src/experiment-intro.md

 ## 4. Acknowledgments

 Niko Matsakis and Amazon Web Services provided funding for this experiment.
 Carol Nichols and the Rust Foundation helped publicize the experiment.
-TRPL is the product of many peoples' hard work before we started this experiment.
+TRPL is the product of many people's hard work before we started this experiment.